 The more prepared you are for what you need to say, how to appropriately answer frequently asked questions, etc., the more successful you will be in the conversation.
 Scripts give you and your team the opportunity to decide, as a group, how you would approach a conversation.
 This allows a unified front, so you can rest assured that everyone is on the same page on your team when speaking with a patient – or potential patient.

-4. Listen (Active and Passive Listening)
+4. Practice Active and Passive Listening

 Nothing is more important in relationship building than for your patient to feel ultimately listened to.
 It is also important for you to listen effectively in order to catch the pains and needs of your patients.
 All in all, once the new patient experience is said and done, you should be able to address the ultimate needs and wants of your patient and you will be providing the customer service they expect and a little bit more!

-5. Speak in Layman Terms
+5. Speak in Layman’s Terms

 When speaking dental professional to dental professional, conversations about dental services are completely different sounding than when it’s dental professional speaking to a dental patient.
 Yes, the dental patient in general is a much more educated patient when it comes to their dental care than ever before, but that does NOT mean they understand – or want to understand – the ins and outs and terminology of a root canal.
 Work together as a team to decide how best to describe your most common services in layman’s terms so that an 18-year-old or an 80-year-old would easily understand what to expect.

-6. Monitor and Record your Conversations
+6. Monitor and Record Your Conversations

 It is important for tracking and for continued communication with each patient that you record in your practice management software the conversations you have with your patients so that you can make sure you follow up in an appropriate manner every time.
 This helps you both in the management of your schedule and patient base as well as in the management of your marketing efforts.

 The more energy you put into your customer service efforts on the telephone, the better your results will be in bringing new patients into your practice from the initial phone call.
-Study other success stories, pay attention to businesses and companies that you and your team believe reflect the kind of service you want to provide and put those concepts into play in your practice.
-When you provide surprising and unexpected customer service, you not only gain a new patient, you gain a raving fan.
+Study other success stories, pay attention to businesses and companies that you and your team believe reflect the kind of service you want to provide, and put those concepts into play in your practice.
+When you provide surprising and unexpected customer service, you not only gain a new patient – you gain a raving fan.